 During the same period, the DSL “broadband” Internet access technology finally showed its age and limitations, to the point that many large telcos, still ‘milking’ it, finally decided that it was in their best interest to stop promoting xDSL.
 That wakeup call led to increased interest and investment in next generation passive optical distribution networks (PON or ODN) for business and residential Internet services.

-With the introduction of C/DWDM co-existence, those passive networks can now also carry high speed edge, aggregation and x-haul traffic to feed 5G remote radio units, enabling 5G mobile and 5G home Internet services.
+With the introduction of C/DWDM co-existence, those passive networks can now also carry high speed edge, aggregation and x-haul traffic to feed 5G remote radio units, enabling 5G mobile and fixed 5G home Internet services.
 Fixed wireless Internet is a competing access technology that was not a real contender before, bringing at least two new residential service providers to most regional markets.
 Therefore, large cellular companies, which can quickly deliver wireless modems to consumers, get added to the mix.

 So, whether it is an MSO, CSP or telco, the incumbents’ sales pitch most likely has to be based on a combination of (somewhat) guaranteed or expected Speed, Reliability, Quality of Service (QoS) and Quality of Experience (QoE).
 When it comes to fixed 5G residential Internet services, all bets seem to be placed on one major factor: Convenience, which (at first) may rank high in subscribers’ perceived QoE.
 Remember, the original cellular phones offered far worse voice quality or call reliability than the land lines of the era, but convenience (not quality) won that battle.
 Thus, MSOs must be vigilant and focus on making the most out of their current HFC plants, to assure customer retention.
 Reliable and verifiable ESD readiness should be part of the current maintenance and deployments plans.